-Name of the Member Position Signature Ibrahim Saleh Al-Therban Chairman of the Board Talal Jasim Al-Bahar Deputy Chairman of the Board and Chief Executive Officer (H) Marzouq Jasem Al-Bahar Member of the Board of Directors My R Mohammad Essam Al-Bahar Member of the Board of Directors Stifes Hamed Mohammad Al-Aiban Member of the Board of Directors 1 melips Ahmad Faisal Al-Qatami Member of the Board of Directors Steell Meshari Abdullah Al-Dakhil Member of the Board of Directors - Meshari Ahmad Al-Ajeel Member of the Board of Directors ANK -
+Name of the Member Position Signature Ibrahim Saleh Al-Therban Chairman of the Board and the same of th Talal Jasim Al-Bahar Deputy Chairman of the Board and Chief Executive Officer Marzouq Jasem Al-Bahar Member of the Board of Directors My/- X Mohammad Essam Al-Bahar Member of the Board of Directors Alleg .
+Hamed Mohammad Al-Aiban Member of the Board of Directors 9 July Ahmad Faisal Al-Qatami Member of the Board of Directors (See) Meshari Abdullah Al-Dakhil Member of the Board of Directors Meshari Ahmad Al-Ajeel Member of the Board of Directors

-• About implementing the requirements of forming the Audit Committee
+.
+About implementing the requirements of forming the Audit Committee